Daud94/E-commerce/README.md

 # Basic E-commerce API
 ## Overview
 This project is a simple e-commerce system built with NestJS for the backend API.
-It provides functionalities for user management, product management, and an admin panel for managing both users and products.
+This e-commerce system provides a robust API for managing users and products with role-based access control.
+The primary objectives include creating a secure, maintainable system where users can register, manage their products, and view approved products, while admins can oversee user activities and product approvals.
+Comprehensive API documentation is provided using Swagger to ensure clarity and ease of use for developers.

 ## Objectives
 * Implement a secure and maintainable e-commerce API with role-based access control.